 Experience Wallach Art Gallery Education and Public Program events and activities.

 The Wallach Art Gallery offers Education and Public Programming experiences for visitors of all ages.
-Gallery programs, family workshops, and public programs promote discussion about exhibitions and provide a framework for thinking about the role of art and creativity in daily life and contemporary experience.
+Gallery programs, family workshops, and public programs promote discussion about exhibitions and offer a framework for thinking about the role of art and creativity in daily life.

 All programs and events are free of charge and open to the public.

 The Wallach Art Gallery welcomes teachers and educators to see the gallery as an extension of their classroom.
 Visits involve object-based inquiry and facilitated discussion about art works and primary source materials.
 Hour-long guided visits are available upon request free of charge.Educators

 Learn more about Wallach Art Gallery exhibitions!
 Bring your group for a guided gallery conversation and discover multiple perspectives for understanding works on view in a setting that supports and encourages close looking, critical thinking and informal discussion between visitors.Group Visits

 This open house explores image-making using works of art by Manet, Matisse, and artists from the Harlem Renaissance.
 The program includes a presentation by artist Randy Williams and visual analysis, drawing, and writing activities that support classroom learning and align with common core curriculum speaking and listening standards.See More